rugbyprof/5143-OperatingSystems/Assignments/02-Shell.md

 ## Overview

-How does the shell execute a user command?
-It interactively follows the steps given below:
+You will be implementing a "shell".
+We use a shell quite often and should have a grasp on expected shell behavior.
+Below is a brief overview of top level shell behavior:
 - After start-up processing, your program repeatedly should perform these actions:
     - Print to stdout a prompt consisting of a percent sign followed by a space.
     - Read a line from stdin.
-- Lexically analyze the line to form an array of tokens.
+    - Lexically analyze the line and create an array of command parts (tokens).
     - Syntactically analyze (i.e. parse) the token array to form a command.
+    - Once identified, the proper command is executed:
         - It creates a child process by duplicating itself.
-- The overloaded process receives all the remaining strings given from a keyboard input, and starts a command execution.
+        - The overloaded process receives all the remaining strings given from a keyboard input (if necessary), and starts a command execution.

 ## Requirements